Working Lives in War-Time Ukraine

 17:15 – 17:45 Final discussion & outlook

-18:00 – 19:30 The workshop will be followed by a roundtable discussion with German and Ukrainian journalists : How to inform on Ukrainian Lives in Front-Line and occupied areas (Chair: Susann Worschech, KIU)
+How to inform on Ukrainian Lives in Front-Line and occupied area (Chair: Susann Worschech, KIU)